 This superb relative of the brown trout is only found in streams draining into the Adriatic Sea.
 I was lucky to meet Branko Gasparin in the 90’s at the time when he had just left the restaurant he led masterfully with his brother and their respective wives to create in Most Na Soci a lodge totally dedicated to fly-fishing: Vila Noblesa!

-The mysterious Marble trout is estimated to be only native to rivers of the Adriatic river system.
+Like an addiction… The mysterious Marble trout is estimated to be only native to rivers of the Adriatic river system.
 Catching a huge one with a fly is possible in Slovenia, a small eastern European country bordered by Italy to the west and Austria to the North.

 After several fly fishing trips in this beautiful country of clear rivers and with this incredible guide, I have learnt a lot about the marble trout and its particular behavior in the Slovenian rivers.
 To understand Branko’s passion (a kind of religion) for this trout, we need to know more about his country and its rivers as they have strongly influenced and directed the way he sees the fly-fishing for the biggest specimen.

 Branko lives in the small village of Most Na Soci and can fish both the Soca and its tributaries (Lepena, Koritnica, Tolminka) and the Idrijca (his river).
 All these waters are gin clear and flow over white gravel where sight-fishing with a dry fly, a nymph, or a streamer is a delicate pleasure!
 Branko Gasparin is known worldwide for his amazing tying patterns and fishing techniques because he is constantly looking for new products.